eddieantonio/cmput296/lab-8.md

 # Questions

  #.
 What is a WebSocket?
+Why were they created?
  #.
 What is long-polling?
+Briefly explain what code you would need in
- #.
-Why should WebSockets be used instead of client-side long-polling?
+    the browser-side JavaScript and what code you would need the server-side to enable long-polling.
  #.
-What is Phaser (in the context of this lab)?
+What does the constructor of the `Client` class do?
  #.
-What is Pug/Jade (in the context of this lab)?
+Why should WebSockets be used instead of long-polling?
  #.
-What is Express (in the context of this lab)?
+What is Phaser (in the context of this lab)?